antzm/data-science/statistics-intro.md

 The scatter plot will not only show us if there's a linear relationship, but it will give us also important information if the relationship between our variables is not linear.

-For example, if we just calculate the correlation and we find it's close to zero, then we will assume that there is no correlation between our variables and thus, we cannot use linear regression in this case.
+For example, if we just calculate the correlation coefficeint and we find it's close to zero, then we will assume that there is no correlation between our variables and thus, we cannot use linear regression in this case.

-There is chansee though, that although there is no linear relation between our variables, there might exist a non linear relationship between our variables.
+There is chance though, that although there is no linear relation between our variables, there might exist a non linear relationship between them.

 In such a case, we will try to use non linear regression and see if the results of our model will be satisfactory.